 The Piedmont Region, in Italy’s northwest corner just over the Swiss border, has one of the most achingly beautiful landscapes in the country if not on the whole face of the earth.
 Known for the uber expensive white truffle, and a hot spot during Truffle Season, this area of Northern Italy is tranquil and uncrowded at other times of the year.

-Travelers who have been to Rome, Florence, the Almafi Coast, and even Tuscany, will find in Piedmont a relatively quiet, off-the-beaten-path series of hill villages where families have been making wine and digging for truffels for centuries.
+Travelers who have been to the hidden gems in Rome, or explored the things to do in Rome, Florence, the Amalfi Coast, and even Tuscany, will find a relatively quiet, off-the-beaten path.
+Here are a series of hill villages where families have been making wine and digging for truffles for centuries.

 If you have a few days and want to unwind in Piedmont, here’s a pictorial step by step guide:

 It’s a spectacular road trip (3 1/2 hours) from Montreux Switzerland to Asti Italy.

 So, be sure to stop at one of the many road stands along the way that sell just-picked fruit.
 You’ll be tempted to eat these fresh apricots then and there.